 The Math Team is open to any student in a college prep math course.
 Coe-Brown competes in the Southeastern Conference Math League and the State of New Hampshire Mathalon.

 Designed by the National Art Education Association for high school students in grades 10, 11 and 12, for the purpose of inspiring and recognizing those students who have shown an outstanding ability in art.
 The NAHS strives to aid its members in working toward the attainment of their highest potential in art areas, and to bring art education to the attention of the school and community.
-The student’s art instructor nominates candidates and the student will follow up with an application and a portfolio review.
+Students are nominated based on previous art class work.
+Candidates will follow up with an application and a portfolio review.
 Criteria for membership emphasize outstanding artistic scholarship and service to the school and community through the development of artistic endeavors together with a strong moral character.
 Students who have completed one year of secondary art instruction are eligible for selection and shall have maintained a minimum art scholarship of a “B” grade or higher.

-In 1996, CBNA founded a local chapter of the National French Honor Society (Societe Honoraire de Francais) sponsored by the American Association of the Teachers of French (AATF).
 The Societe aims to stimulate interest in the study of French, to award high scholastic achievement and to promote international friendship.
-To be eligible for membership, a student must be enrolled in the second semester of French II (or above) and must have maintained an A-average or higher in French during the semester of selection as well as a cumulative average of A (based on grades of three proceeding semesters) and a B-average or higher in all other subjects.
+To be eligible for membership, a student must be enrolled in the second semester of French II (or above) and must have maintained an A- average or higher in French during the semester of selection as well as a cumulative average of A- (based on grades of three proceeding semesters) and a B- average or higher in all other subjects.

 The National Honor Society is a leader among organizations and societies that promote appropriate recognition for students who reflect outstanding accomplishments in the areas of scholarship, character, leadership and service.
 Membership is often regarded as a valid indicator that the student will succeed in life and particularly in studies at the post secondary level.
 Students are elected to the Honor Society by the faculty.